rwth-i6/returnn/docs/configuration_reference/behavior_version.rst

 Behavior version 11 (2021-12-16)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Broadcasting dims no longer match in :class:`CombineLayer` and others.
+Broadcasting dims no longer match in TF :class:`CombineLayer` and others.
 This was never needed, instead broadcasting happens in RETURNN automatically to non-existing dims.
 To fix this, do not add any broadcasting dims.